 This Nopro chopper is the first of my recommendations.
 It has a 1 ¼ cup capacity, which is plenty for home use.
 This model features stainless steel blade and crank that works both ways.
 At 3.75 x 7.25 x 4.25 inches, it won’t take up too much space in your kitchen.

+It has stainless steel blades and a glass holder, making it very durable.
 Overall, this is a great model.
-The only minor drawback with the Nopro is that it’s hand wash recommended, but it’s easy enough to rinse it off in the sink.
+The only minor drawback with the Nopro is that its hand wash recommended, but it’s easy enough to rinse it off in the sink.

-The PL8 Nut Chopper is my next choice.
+The RSVP Nut Chopper is my next choice.
 The sleek of this machine makes it a nice addition to any kitchen.
 It has a shatterproof hopper, and the device fits over a standard wide mouth mason jar, which serves as the collector for the chopped nuts.
-At 8.7 x 7 x 4 inches, and with a 10 oz capacity, it’s well-suited for chopping almonds for snacking and baking.
+At 3 1/4 x 6 inches, and with a decent capacity, it’s well-suited for chopping almonds for snacking and baking.

 Prepworks by Progressive International